 From time-to-time, cool ground under the vapor barrier and moist outside air entering the crawl space may cause some very small puddling of water on your plastic vapor barrier.
 Experience has shown that Solar Powered Crawl Space Fans will dry these puddles through the exchange of fresh air, resulting in an improvement in the crawl space atmosphere.

 Always use the swivel mount to point the solar panel to the southwest.
 This will help prevent the fans from coming on and pulling in early morning ground moisture and dew before it has evaporated in the sunlight.

 Fully adjustable, uses a unique, strong, compact 8” high x 4” x 4” ball and socket that allows the solar panel to be rotated 360 degrees and tilted 320 degrees, providing easy, optimum adjustment for sunlight capture at your location, even seasonal adjustment.
 (Think of it as an adjustable satellite dish for solar energy!).

 Roof angle and orientation have little or no effect on the panel location and efficiency.
 The solar panel can easily be mounted with 4 lag screws or bolts to the roof edge structure, on the side of the structure, on a post, on a fence, on a railing, or on another solid sunlit structure.
 No holes in the roof to leak.
 No racks or poles needed.
 No reason to go on the roof to install or adjust.
 No need for complex controls, easy adjustment lets the panel position act as the control.
-Easy removal and re-installation for names storms in hurricane zones.
-Fit most solar panels that are 18” or less in width.
+Made to withstand hurricane force winds, but easy to remove and re-installation for named storms in hurricane zones (we recommend this).
+Fits most solar panels that are 18” or less in width.
 Use with tile and metal roofs without problems.
-Locate solar panel out of sight, remote from fans.
+Allows you to locate solar panel out of sight, remote from the fans.